kostyaVyrodov/education/design/gog/README.md

 **Use case:** when you need to have only 1 instance of an object across whole application

 **Benefit:** you are sure that you have only one instance

-**Members:**

-- Singleton - a type that creates itself and always the same reference

 ![Singleton](./images/singleton.png);